brndnmtthws/brndn-io/content/posts/taking-pleasure-in-others-success/index.md

 than active participants in creating loving connections.
 You complain about your "bad dates", while failing to acknowledge that _you_ are 50% of the date.
 While that might work for some, building love often requires effort, intention, work, compromise.
-Psychological perspectives actually emphasize love as an active process of _giving_–through kindness, effort, and thoughtful actions–which is strongly linked to the giver's own happiness and fulfillment.[^6]
+I think love is a thing you do–through kindness, effort, and thoughtful actions–and that giving side of it is strongly linked to the giver's own happiness and fulfillment.[^6]

 Consider the love shared with pets.
 My dogs, for example, offer incredible affection, but our bond isn't entirely unconditional.
 It's built on mutual care: